-So, as BBC’s North & South celebrates its 15th anniversary this year, it’s time we pay respect to this little period drama that could.
+So, as BBC’s North and South celebrates its 18th anniversary this year, we pay respect to this little period drama that could.

 When the drama first premiered, the BBC had low expectations.
-So, it was a shock when, on the same day, the program’s message board crashed the website because of the number of visitors.
+So, it was a shock when, on the same day, the program’s message board shut down the website because of the number of visitors.

-The four-part British drama went on to win numerous fan awards from the BBC’s annual poll in 2004, but critics mostly ignored it.
-North & South did receive one BAFTA nomination for Production Design.
+The four-part British drama won numerous fan awards from the BBC’s annual poll in 2004, but critics mostly ignored it.
+North and South did receive one BAFTA nomination for Production Design.

-Word of mouth soon spread to the United States, and by the time it released on DVD in 2005, period drama fans were ready to buy.
-North & South was a sleeper success the BBC didn’t see coming.
+Word of mouth soon spread to the United States, and by the time it was released on DVD in 2005, period drama fans were ready to buy.
+North and South was a sleeper success the BBC didn’t see coming.

 Years later, Netflix added the miniseries to its streaming service, giving the series another massive boost.
-And despite losing most of its BBC content to BritBox and Prime Video, North and South steadily remains a Netflix fixture, leading more and more viewers to watch this underrated and brilliant series every year.
+And despite losing most of its BBC content to BritBox and Prime Video, North and South remained a Netflix fixture for much longer, leading more and more viewers to watch this underrated and brilliant series every year.

 The Story of North & South

-The adaptation follows Margaret Hale (Daniela Denby-Ashe), a young woman from southern England who moves to Milton (fictional town based on Manchester) when her father leaves the clergy over a matter of conscience.
+The adaptation follows Margaret Hale (Daniela Denby-Ashe), a young woman from southern England who moves to Milton (a fictional town based on Manchester) when her father leaves the clergy over a matter of conscience.

-As she and her family adjust to the hardships of the north, they meet John Thornton (Armitage), a cotton mill owner facing a workers’ strike.
+As she and her family adjust to the hardships of the north due to industrialization (and numerous cotton mills in the town), they meet John Thornton (Armitage), the cotton mill owner of Marlborough Mills, facing a workers’ strike.

-Soon, Margaret befriends a few of the local mill workers, opening her eyes to the severe poverty and class struggles the people face.
+Soon, Margaret befriends a few local mill workers, opening her eyes to the people’s severe poverty and class struggles.
 Brendan Coyle (Downton Abbey) makes his mark as union and strike leader, Nicholas Higgins, befriending Margaret and later Mr. Thornton.